Charlotte Workers' Compensation Attorney

 - Compensation for medical devices or prescription meds

 - Travel expenses to and from medical appointments

 Additionally, work injury victims in Charlotte will usually be able to receive lost wages if they cannot work while they recover.
 Lost wages under the North Carolina workers’ compensation system provide 66 2/3% of the injury victim’s average weekly wage.

 The total amount of compensation a work injury victim in North Carolina receives will vary depending on the circumstances related to each particular situation.
 Some factors that determine how much compensation of victim receives include the severity of their injuries, the length of their recovery, and whether or not they are able to return to any type of work while they recover.

 In workers’ compensation cases, we collect attorneys’ fees from our injured clients on a contingency fee basis only.
 This means that we do not get paid unless and until our clients collect the workers’ compensation owed to them.
 Unlike some other law firms, we do not take a fee on our clients’ weekly disability benefits when a workers’ compensation insurer admits these are owed and admits the compensability of a claim.

 If you have a minor injury and your workers’ compensation application is accepted without complaint, then you may be able to navigate the system without legal assistance.
-However, if you have any trouble obtaining compensation, we recommend getting help from one of our knowledgeable Charlotte workers’ compensation attorneys.
+However, if you have any trouble obtaining compensation, we recommend getting help from a knowledgeable workers’ compensation attorney in Charlotte.

-Signs that point toward the need to get an attorney on your side include:
+Signs that point toward the need to get a Charlotte workers’ compensation lawyer on your side include:

-Contact our law firm today to schedule a free initial consultation with a highly skilled workers compensation attorney in:
+Contact our law firm today to schedule a free initial consultation with a highly skilled workers compensation lawyer in: